lockss/lockss-rtd-manual/docs/glossary/index.rst

       A LOCKSS network is a peer-to-peer network of nodes running the :term:`LOCKSS  system`'s :term:`LCAP` audit and repair protocol to preserve data together.

    LOCKSS plugin
-      .. index:: see: plugin; LOCKSS plugin

-      A LOCKSS plugin is a bundle of descriptors, rules and code that adapts the general :term:`LOCKSS <LOCKSS system>` software to a particular digital preservation target.
+      A :index:`LOCKSS plugin <see: plugin; LOCKSS plugin>` is a bundle of descriptors, rules and code that adapts the general |LOCKSS| software to a particular digital preservation target.

       LOCKSS plugins offer numerous features that affect audit and repair (content canonicalization, poll result weighting...), Web crawling (crawl initiation, crawl rules, crawl rate limiting, HTTP response handling, URL normalization, custom link extraction...), metadata extraction, Web replay (link rewriting, HTML ``<meta>`` tag rewriting...), and more.